-The sixth and final step is an ongoing one: Continuing education.
+The final step is an ongoing one: Continuing education.
 This is an important step in keeping your licensure current.
 It means constantly learning more about being a PT with career development courses or by going to national conferences and meeting with other PTs from around the country.

 Physical Therapy vs. Occupational Therapy Salary: What’s the Difference?

 The first major difference between PTs and OTs is the kind of work they do.
 At a high level, as a physical therapist, you’re treating your patients by helping them improve their mobility and manage pain.
 On the other hand, OTs treat clients by providing therapy for their everyday activities.

 The second major difference is the level of education both need in order to work in their field.
 PTs are required to earn a doctorate before they can start officially working with patients.
 On the other hand, OTs need a master’s degree in order to practice as an OT.